Down the (Transmission) Line:

 How do we get a wave to go down a wire?

 Let's try using a single isolated wire of constant cross-section, with radius much smaller than a wavelength, so that we can assume the current is constant around the wire.
 If a signal is propagating on the wire, there are currents flowing on the surface and charge accumulates if the current is not constant along the length of the wire.
-The problem is shown below:
+The problem is shown below (taking charge carriers as positive for convenience if not physicality):

 Let us assume that the current has the form of a traveling wave; with implied harmonic time dependence eiωt we can write: